philc/book-notes/shape up - ryan singer.md

     * "Six weeks is long enough to build something meaningful start-to-finish and short enough that everyone can feel the deadline looming from the start, so they use the time wisely."
   * Shaping the work
-    * A small senior team works in parallel to the cycle team to shape and vet the next ste of bets.
+    * A small senior team works in parallel to the cycle team to shape and vet the next set of bets.
       "Pre-work."
   * Targeting risk
     * The greatest risk is not shipping on time.